Website Form Analytics

 Use Auto-fill Feature

 Typing is one of the most time-consuming and intensive aspects of filling a web form.
 And, more often than not, this also leads to errors and increases interaction time.
-Replacing text boxes with buttons, using sliders with the relevant option, and using auto-fill browsers such as Google Chrome and Firefox can reduce efforts as well as increase conversions.
+Replacing text boxes with buttons, using sliders with the relevant option, and integrating autocomplete feature can reduce efforts as well as increase conversions.

 Add Summary Boxes for every Plausible User Concern